jmarkowski/webapp-template/README.md

 # Unit Testing the Application

-With the containers running, connect to the application:
+With the containers running, you may execute all of the tests as follows:

-    $ docker-compose exec application bash
+    $ docker-compose exec application bash -c "ls -1 tests/*.py | xargs -I{} python3 {}"

-Finally, execute the test scripts:

-    $ python3 tests/*.py

 Note: Alternatively, you may want to opt for running the tests according to the module name.
+However, you would only be able to do this indivually.
 For example,

+    $ docker-compose exec application bash
-    $ python3 -m tests.example
+    # python3 -m tests.example

 # Development Without Docker